codemagic-ci-cd/codemagic-docs/content/yaml/distribution.md

 ### Publishing a Flutter package to pub.dev

 In order to get publishing permissions, first you will need to log in to pub.dev locally.
 It can be done with running `pub publish --dry-run`.
-After that `credentials.json` will be generated which you can use to login without the need of Google confirmation through browser.
+After that `credentials.json` will be generated which you can use to log in without the need of Google confirmation through browser.

 `credentials.json` can be found in the pub cache directory (`~/.pub-cache/credentials.json` on MacOS and Linux, `%APPDATA%\Pub\Cache\credentials.json` on Windows)